-In conclusion, we find no "geometric algebra" in the mathematics that was produced since algebra got its name if not necessarily its essence.
+In conclusion, we find no "geometric algebra" in the mathematics that was produced since algebra got its name if not necessarily its essence (whether we identify this essence with equation techniques or with Noether-Artin theory).
 If it makes sense to speak about "geometric algebra", then it must be as a description of techniques that antedate al-Khwārizmī.
-And that is indeed what those who speak about it have done, with the exception of Rashed (and possibly a few others).
-Since none of those who produced mathematics at that moment can have had the idea that they worked on some kind of algebra, "geometric algebra" can only be an interpretive tool, and thus a tool wielded by historians of mathematics.
+And that is indeed what those who speak about it have done, with the exception of Rashed (and a few lesser figures).
+Since none of those who produced mathematics at that time can have had the idea that they worked on some kind of algebra, "geometric algebra" can only be an interpretive tool, and thus a tool wielded by historians of mathematics.